IHDE-Alliance/ISTP_metadata/v1.0.0-alpha/Non_ISTP_Mission_Attributes.md

 _DeflateLevel- ZLIB compression level from 0 to 9.
 ICON uses deflate level 6 by default.

-Delta_Minus-  Describes the range over which the data are integrated, representative, etc, and locate the position of the time tag or value within this range.
+Delta_Minus-  Describes the range over which the data are integrated, representative, etc. and locate the position of the time tag or value within this range.

-Delta_Plus- Describes the range over which the data are integrated, representative, etc, and locate the position of the time tag or value within this range.
+Delta_Plus- Describes the range over which the data are integrated, representative, etc. and locate the position of the time tag or value within this range.

 D_unit- Physical unit of the D-component of the geomagnetic field.

 Elevation- Elevation of the location of station.

 _FillValue- Used by NetCDF to fill in data that was not explicitly set.
-This is typed data.m
+This is typed data.

 Frame-  Optional and partially redundant with the more powerful description provided by the three concepts TENSOR_ORDER, REPRESENTATION, AND TENSOR_FRAME.